Rosalind Ceasar, DHS, LCPC, NCC

 Outside of counseling, I enjoy working out, yoga, hiking, and traveling with my family.
 I bring to my counseling the experience of a 36-year marriage and the life skills developed from having raised three children.
 My personal values include being a good listener, honest, self-reflective, positive, and empathetic.

-Nell Winer-Menikheim, LGPC
+Nell Winer-Menikheim, LCPC

 Staff Counselor, Together Project Coordinator